 The ISM at the Third International Conference on Women's Work in Music

-The ISM is continuing to work in partnership with the biannual International Conferences on Women’s Work in Music, hosted by the School of Music at Bangor University.
-The Third International Conference of Women's Work in Music will be held online on 1-2 September this year, and will provide virtual spaces for discussion, music and networking.
+The ISM continues to work in partnership with the biannual International Conferences on Women’s Work in Music, hosted by the School of Music at Bangor University.
+The Third International Conference of Women's Work in Music will be held online on 1-3 September this year, and will provide virtual spaces for discussion, music and networking.

 During the conference, ISM CEO Deborah Annetts will chair a panel of experts who will debate the impact of the pandemic on women musicians, and a special concert will mark the Music School’s centenary at Bangor University.

 2021 also marks the 200th anniversary of the virtuosa composer-performer Pauline Viardot (1821-1910), and Dr Florence Launay, renowned expert on French nineteenth-century female musicians, will give a Keynote Presentation.
 Virtuosa composer-conductor Eimear Noone will give a Keynote on her award-winning compositions for film and video game music, and her work as a conductor of some of the world’s leading symphony orchestras.
 ISM President Elect Vick Bain will also present on 'The Original Gig Economy – Gendered Precarious Working in the Music Industry'.

 The full 3-day conference programme can be viewed now, and you can book your place, with a special 15% discount on registration fees available to ISM members.

 If you have any questions or would like further information, please get in touch with Rhiannon Mathias, on [email protected].